Quickstart

 Executing an Action

-Execute an action against a database by providing the action name and parameters:
+Execute an action against a database by providing the action name and parameters.
+For example, if we have an action called

-Call a view (read-only) action on a database using the following command:
+To call a view (read-only) action on a database, use the kwil-cli call-action